Profile photo for Chad Shenk, Ph.D.

 Expertise

-assessment of pediatric trauma; prospective cohort and clinical trials methodology; long-term health consequences of child maltreatment; etiology and treatment of psychiatric disorders following child trauma exposure
+Prospective cohort and clinical trials methodology; long-term health consequences of child maltreatment; etiology, prevention and treatment of psychiatric disorders following exposure to child trauma

 Research Interests

-improving methods of risk estimation in child maltreatment research; biological embedding of child maltreatment; identification of transdiagnostic mechanisms across multiple levels of analysis; optimization of preventive and clinical interventions for child trauma
+Controlling contamination bias in child maltreatment research; transdiagnostic biomarkers and mechanisms of psychiatric disorders across multiple levels of analysis (biological, behavioral, and environmental); identifying the active treatment components and mechanisms of action of preventive and clinical interventions for child trauma

 Courses